matteodalboni/detectum/README.md

-# DeTeGo — Decomposition Techniques designed for on-the-Go use
+# DeTecTUM — Decomposition Techniques with Tiny Usage of Memory
 A lightweight linear algebra library offering a wide selection of matrix decompositions and solvers for real-valued dense matrices.

-One of the distinctive traits of DeTeGo is that all the algorithms are built around in-place operations, ensuring a minimal memory footprint.
+One of the distinctive traits of DeTecTUM is that all the algorithms are built around in-place operations, ensuring a minimal memory footprint.
 Fully implemented in plain C, the library adopts single-precision arithmetic and avoids dynamic memory allocation.
-All of these features make DeTeGo ideal for embedded systems, too.
+All of these features make DeTecTUM ideal for embedded systems too.

 The library includes:
 * Cholesky decomposition;